What Do Anthropologists Do?

-Anthropologists manage and preserve cultural resources.
-In general, anthropology as a field of study breeds two types of occupations: anthropologists and archaeologists.
+In addition, anthropologists manage and preserve cultural resources.
+Anthropology breeds two types of occupations: anthropologists and archaeologists.

 Anthropologists work with archaeologists and can have extended periods of time in the field.

 Their average salary is about $62,000 and job growth is slower than average.
-On average, anthropologists earn less than other environmental science careers.
+Demand for an anthropologist career is shrinking with a poorer outlook than most other professions.

 Various nations have put forward legislation to better manage cultural resources and historic preservation.